-Matriculated Student: Each MBA applicant must submit the following to the Brescia University Admissions Office:
+Matriculated Student: Each MBA applicant must submit evidence of the following to the Brescia University Admissions Office:

-There are six prerequisite undergraduate courses that must be completed prior to taking the corresponding graduate course.
-These courses are not required to gain acceptance to the MBA program.
-For example, the undergraduate course Financial Principles must be completed prior to taking the MBA513 Managerial Finance.
+There are three prerequisite online business course modules that must be completed prior to taking the corresponding graduate course.
+These free, self-paced, independent-study, online modules are not required to gain acceptance into the MBA program, but they are required before taking certain courses within the program.
+For example, the Finance module must be completed prior to taking MBA 513 Managerial Finance.

 Students may meet some course prerequisite requirements by demonstrating college-level achievement through submitting a passing score on College Level Examination Program (CLEP) exams for certain MBA courses.
 CLEP score reports and/or transcripts must be sent directly to Brescia by the College Board organization.
 For more information see www.collegeboard.com.